Is Your Roof Protected?

-Different vents required certain types of caps.
-For example, there are many caps are designed to let smoke out while not allowing water to come in and travel down the vent.
-However, if you have the wrong cap on, then water could drip in through the loose joint of the cap and vent.
+Different vents require certain types of caps.
+For example, there are many caps designed to let smoke out while not allowing water to come in and travel down the vent.
+However, if you have the wrong cap on, then water could drip through the loose joint of the cap and vent.
 Whenever water comes inside the vent and flows down to the furnace, for example, it could cause significant damage to the furnace.
 This also applies to water heaters, dryers, etc.

 10. Improper skylight installation or cracked glass

 The most common improper installations of skylights are improper flashings or none at all.
 Flashings need regular maintenance checks since they are particularly vulnerable to breakdown from harsh weather conditions.
-If you refer back to #2, you could understand why this is a problem.
+If you refer back to #2, you can understand why this is a problem.
 If skylights have cracked glass, then at the next rainfall, it is almost guaranteed to leak.

 11. Cracked, broken, or slipped roofing material

 If any roofing material is cracked, broken, or slipped, then it exposes the felt underlayment that’s beneath the roofing material.
-Roofing material cracks due to wear and tear from years of harsh weather conditions, heavy rains, very hot sun, damaging winds, broken tree branches, pine tree cones, flying debris and improper use of the roof.
-Continue to read onto #12 to find out why this is an important red flag.
+Roofing material cracks due to wear and tear from years of harsh weather conditions, heavy rains, very hot sun, damaging winds, broken tree branches, pine tree cones, flying debris, and improper use of the roof.
+Continue to read #12 to find out why this is an important red flag.

 12. Exposed or deteriorated felt underlayment

-For every day that the felt underlayment is exposed due to cracked, broken, or slipped roofing material, ultraviolent rays reach it, causing the oils of the felt underlayment to dry out.
-When that happens, the felt cracks and when it cracks, water easily finds its way in through the roof.
+For every day that the felt underlayment is exposed due to cracked, broken, or slipped roofing material, ultraviolet rays reach it, causing the oils of the felt underlayment to dry out.
+When that happens, the felt cracks, and when it cracks, water easily finds its way in through the roof.
 The felt underlayment is the only waterproof material on your roof that blocks the water from coming in.
 However, when it is cracked, there is nothing stopping water from getting in, and lots of it.

 If you suspect your roof has any one of these red flags, then your roof is not protected from leaks.
-There are easy, quick and cheap remedies for each and every one of these red flags.
+There are easy, quick, and cheap remedies for each and every one of these red flags.
 With so much climate change and harsh weather conditions, it’s essential to have a professional roof inspector conduct an annual roof inspection.

-Be sure to call Cert-A-Roof immediately so that you can have peace-of-mind and protection!
+Be sure to call Cert-A-Roof immediately so that you can have peace of mind and protection!